minio/minio/docs/FreeBSD.md

 ```

-Now you have successfully created a ZFS pool for futher reading please refer to [ZFS Quickstart Guide](https://www.freebsd.org/doc/handbook/zfs-quickstart.html)
+Now you have successfully created a ZFS pool for further reading please refer to [ZFS Quickstart Guide](https://www.freebsd.org/doc/handbook/zfs-quickstart.html)

 However, this pool is not taking advantage of any ZFS features, so let's create a ZFS filesytem on this pool with compression enabled.
 ZFS supports many compression algorithms: lzjb, gzip, zle, lz4.
 LZ4 is often the most performant algorithm in terms of compression of data versus system overhead.